InfoCompass/miki-chat/docs/INSTALL.md

 This target should take care of building the docker image and pushing it into the DockerHub repo.

+Take note of the action server version.
+You will need it to deploy it on the server.

+# Deploy Updated Action Server Image

+Go to the directory where the server is installed

+`cd /etc/rasa`

+Modify the version of the action server in place to the version that you want to deploy.
+Where is the version specified, have a look at the file `config/APP_VERSION`

+`sudo sed 's/MIKI_VERSION=.*$/MIKI_VERSION=YOUR_DESIRED_VERSION/' -i .env`

+Restart the action server component:

+`sudo docker-compose up -d`

 # Update model

 Here we update the conversation model by training it from the conversation data and pushing it